jescrich/libraries/docs/workflow/quickstart.md

 ## Conclusion

 By following these steps, you've set up the NestJS Workflow module to manage the state transitions of an order processing system.
-This structured approach enhances code maintainability and aligns with best practices for enterprise application development.
+This structured approach enhances code maintainability and aligns with best practices for enterprise application development.